 Multiple archaeological assessments have been conducted along Highway 69 during the road widening process.
-A Stage 1 archaeological assessment was conducted by Woodland Heritage Services Ltd. (WHS) in 2004 for a portion of Highway 69 that was to be widened, and identified a number of areas that required further work.
-WHS completed Stage 2 assessments in 2005 and 2007 and found no archaeological materials.
-As the design of the highway changed, URS was contracted by the Ministry of Transportation (MTO) to conduct Stage 2 assessments of lands included in the new designs.
-The Stage 2 was conducted between 2010 and 2013, and one archaeological site was identified (URS 2014).
+A Stage 1 archaeological assessment was conducted by Woodland Heritage Services Ltd. (WHS) in 2004 for a portion of Highway 69 that was to be widened from Six Mile Lake north to Highway 522, and identified a number of areas that required further work.
+WHS completed Stage 2 assessments within the MTO ROW in 2005 and 2007 and found no archaeological material.
+As the design of the highway changed, URS was contracted by the MTO to conduct Stage 2 assessments of lands included in the new detail designs.
+The Stage 2 was conducted within the ROW between 2010 and 2013, and one archaeological site was identified (URS 2014).
 This site was previously registered as the Wagamake site (BIHd-2) by a local avocational archaeologist.
 URS conducted a Stage 3 of the Wagamake site (BIHd-2) in 2013, which consisted of large piles of antiquated, but intentionally constructed piles of stone east of HIFN near Bekanon Road.
 The Stage 3 consisted of systematically excavating the piles of stone, but no archaeological materials were recovered (URS 2013).
 Upon further research, URS noted that similar stone piles elsewhere in central Ontario were the result of small-scale 19th to 20th century quarrying by landowners in order to sell building materials for road or railway construction, or for use in barn foundations (URS 2013:7).
+New Directions Archaeology Ltd conducted the Stage 1 for the remainder of the road widening in 2004 from Six Mile Lake south to the portion of the current highway that is already been divided, north of Nobel.
+Stage 2 investigations were conducted within the proposed ROW in areas within 50 m of major water sources in 2004.
+The Shawanaga Site (BjHb-1) was discovered, where Stage 3 investigation was followed by Stage 4 mitigation in 2006 (New Directions 2007).
+This site was likely a campsite that yielded hundreds of lithic flakes and tools.
+Figure 9 illustrates the areas that have been subject to Stage 1 archaeological assessment.
+Figure 10 (a-e) illustrates the areas that have been subject to Stage 2 archaeological assessment in relation to the current study area.
+Table 5 lists the related archaeological assessment reports for work conducted in the area.